percona/k8spg-docs/docs/options.md

 # Changing PostgreSQL Options

 You may require a configuration change for your application.
-PostgreSQL allows the option to configure the database with a configuration file.
+PostgreSQL allows the option to configure the database with a configuration file, as many other database management systems do.
+You can pass options to PostgreSQL instances using the specific Custom Resource option via the `deploy/cr.yaml` configuration file.

+Often there's no need to add custom options, as the Operator takes care of providing PostgreSQL with reasonable defaults.

 The `patroni` section in the Custom Resource, present in `deploy/cr.yaml` file, contains configuration options to customize the PostgreSQL high-availability